NOCOM-BOT/spec/Module.md

 ```

 ### 3.5.
 API call/response

+> Note: Every API call is async, you should not block thread to wait for a call to return.

 Module can call API commands of other modules.
 When Module want to call an API command, Module MUST send a message: